LightningMods/Itemzflow/README.md

 ## Daemon

-The itemz daemon is installed when you open the app for the first time at `/system/vsh/app/ITEM00002` it gets Updated ONLY by the Itemzflwo
+The itemz daemon is installed when you open the app for the first time at `/system/vsh/app/ITEM00002` it gets updated ONLY by Itemzflow

 The daemon settings file is ONLY for internal use by the Store devs however it also has a ini at `/system/vsh/app/ITEM00002/daemon.ini` with the following ini values